-Argentine President Cristina Fernandez de Kirchner underwent surgery for thyroid cancer in a hospital near Buenos Aires today.
+Argentina's President Cristina Fernandez de Kirchner underwent surgery for thyroid cancer today, the BBC reported.

 Doctors at Austral University Hospital in Pilar, 40 miles outside the capital Buenos Aires, were able to remove the entire thyroid gland without complications, according to the president's spokesman.
 The 58-year-old Fernandez is thought to stand a good chance of recovery.